shadrachdoc/Restaurant_management/TABLE_STATUS_MANAGEMENT.md

    - Quick link to Table Management page
    - Shows: Available (green), Occupied (red), Reserved (yellow), Cleaning (blue)

+**File 3**: `frontend/src/pages/Customer/CheckoutPage.jsx`

+**Changes**:
+1. Added table info from QR scan (lines 17, 47-56)
+   - Load `tableInfo` from sessionStorage
+   - Auto-fill table number when scanned from QR code
+   - Force order type to 'dine_in' when table detected

+2. Updated order placement logic (lines 85-106)
+   - Generate unique guest name (Guest-XXXX) if not provided
+   - Use "Not provided" for phone if empty
+   - Send `table_id` from QR scan to lock table
+   - Optional fields for guest orders

+3. Updated UI for QR scan workflow (lines 162-172)
+   - Show green banner with table number when from QR scan
+   - Hide order type selection when table detected
+   - Hide table number input when from QR scan

+4. Made guest checkout optional (lines 237, 241, 253, 257)
+   - Name and phone optional for guests
+   - Required only for logged-in customers
+   - Auto-generated values if empty

 ---

 ## API Endpoints Used